 Deputy Mauve Gibson clicked his high beams on and off.
 He looked into the churning grayness and watched his lights burn paths of closed domes in front of him.
 Only a few yellow and green reflectors cut through the gray air.
 He adjusted his hat and leaned into his cruiser, turning the knob on his center panel bring the radio pitch to a loud buzz.
 His back cracked as he leaned back over and opened the door.

 “Sector 8d, clear.”
 A serious voice announced to the empty car.

 He stood in freshly dewed sod, leather belts stretched and rubbed against balanced pouches.
 He dropped his head to his shoulder and rotated his arms before reaching into his chest pocket, behind his badge to recover a cigarette and a lighter.
 He took a few steps onto the pavement and lit the thin white paper held by his lips.
 He looked past the road into the deep fog held between the dark shadow of the surrounding forest.
 The forest only rescinded from the impression of the road and stood imposing in its darkness.
 There was a red streak and whiz overhead but he shrugged it off seeing the red glow of the end of his cigarette in his glasses.

 After a minute his let the cigarette fall and kicked it with his heel on his way back to his cruiser.

-The explosion sent shock waves throughout value.
-There were no compulsions only a motion to bend ahead to the knees as blood and viscera was caught up.
+The explosion sent shock waves throughout valley.
+There were no compulsions only a motion to bend ahead to the knees as blood and viscera were caught up.